tommyxchow/frosty/README.md

 ### Why isn't the video stream playing on Android?

 If you're on an older version of Android (below 7.1.1), the video stream will not play properly due to the reliance on Twitch's web player.
 Older Android versions use an older version of the native web browser (WebView), resulting in many compatibility issues with newer websites.

-### Why am I getting ads even though I'm subscribed to the channel or have Turbo?

-Even if you've logged in to the app, you'll still have to log in to the WebView so that you can be identified when the stream plays.
-You can do so by going to the settings and then under the "Account" section tap the "Log in to WebView" button.

 ### Why is there a delay between the stream and chat?